opendocsg/slw-judgments-backfill/2018_SGCA_82/report.md

  23 9 September 2015 Court of Appeal hears and dismisses SUM 210

- 24 22 June 2015 Court of Appeal delivers judgment in AGQ v Attorney-General and another appeal [2015] 4 SLR 760, wherein Ho and HPK had taken out suit against the Government of Singapore
+ 24 22 June 2015 Court of Appeal delivers judgment in AGQ v Attorney-General and another appeal <span class="citation">[2015] 4 SLR 760</span>, wherein Ho and HPK had taken out suit against the Government of Singapore

  25 23 August 2016 Costs Order taxed at $249,600 (with disbursements of $126,414.92) in BC 152/